Breaking Cat News by Georgia Dunn for September 10, 2022

 9. Kilo icon

-WelshRat Premium Member over 1 year ago
+WelshRat Premium Member about 2 years ago

 It’s not often opposition stations can work together.
 And, apparently, sometimes self referential humour is the Dunn thing.